matthewchung74/yhatpub/README.md

 And write your predict function.
 Note, you will need to decorate your function with <a href="https://github.com/yhatpub/yhat_params">inference_predict</a> which takes 2 parameters, a `dic` for input and output.

-These parameters are how YHat.pub maps your predict functions input/output of the web interface.
+**Info** These parameters are how YHat.pub maps your predict functions input/output of the web interface.
 The `dic` key is how you access the variable and the value is it's type.
 You can use autocomplete to see all the input/output types and more documentation on `inference_predict` is available at the link.

 ```bash
 input = {"image": FieldType.PIL}